-StarTools is a new type of image processing application for astrophotography that tracks noise propagation as you process.
+StarTools is a powerful new type of image processing application for astrophotography that tracks noise propagation as you process.

 StarTools is the best-kept secret amongst signal processing purists; those who fundamentally understand how StarTools achieves such superior signal fidelity.

-We are incredibly pleased StarTools superior processing capabilities haven't gone unnoticed, now being the new tool of choice for a rapidly growing group of beginners, enthusiasts, schools and institutions that numbers in the many thousands.
+We are incredibly pleased StarTools superior processing capabilities haven't gone unnoticed, now being the new tool of choice for a rapidly growing group of enthusiasts, observatories, schools and institutions that numbers in the many thousands.

 The software is "user friendly by mathematical nature".
 To be able to function, the engine needs to be able to make mathematical sense of your signal flow from start to finish.
 That's why it is simply unable to perform "nonsensical" or destructive operations.
 This is great if you are a beginner, and it saves you from bad habits or sub-optimal decisions.
-It's not so much because we put "guard rails" in; it is just that the application would break otherwise.
+It's not so much because we put "guard rails" in; it is just that the mathematics would break down otherwise.

 You can convert everything you see to a format you find convenient.
 Give it a try!